LaurentHebert/infAH3N2-genotype-criticality/README.md

 # infAH3N2-genotype-criticality
- Codes and data related to Williams et al., PNAS Nexus (2022)
+ Codes and data related to *Immunity-induced criticality of the genotype network of influenza A (H3N2) hemagglutinin* by Williams, Ogbunugafor, Althouse & Hébert-Dufresne, PNAS Nexus (2022)

 ### Codes